mason-bially/ttrpg-xcom/01_mechanics.md

 The turn order is a simple back and forth between the GM and the players.
 All of the players and any characters under their control will take all of their actions in any order.
 Then the GM will move all of their characters in whatever order (though they should make an effort to group them into factions if there is more than one group in involved).

-Most characters get two actions per turn.
-Some actions will cause a character's turn to end, even if it is their first turn.
-Some actions are full turn actions and require both actions to perform.
+Most characters get two actions per turn (Core Actions).
+Some actions will cause a character's turn to end, even if it is their first turn (Final Action).
+Some actions are full turn actions and require both actions to perform (Full Action).

-Some actions are free actions and can be taken at any time.
-And some actions are movement actions which can be taken during movement.
+Some actions are free actions and can be taken at any time (Free Action).
+And some actions are movement actions which can be taken during movement (Move Action).

 #### Actions

 There are some basic actions that all characters - in general - can be expected to be able to perform.

-##### Attack (Basic Action)
+##### Attack (Final Action)

 Using an equipped weapon the player may make an attack.

+##### Move (Core Action)

+The player may move their mobility score.

+##### Dash (Full Action)

+The player may move twice their mobility score.
+During this time they will have +30 Dodge against reaction actions.

 ### Attacks